smartcontractresearchforum/docs/en/content_research_summary_template.md

+# SCRF: Template - Research Summary

 ---
 title: [Research Summary - XXX]
-description: >-
-  One or two sentence description
+description: One or two sentences of what the post is about.
 tags: [tag1, tag2, tag3]
 created: [2020-12-25]
 researcher: [full name]
 ---

-> ### TLDR:
+> ### TLDR
+>
 > Contains one to three bullets that distill the most condensed information about the key takeaways, notable results, or novel methodologies contained in the paper

 ### Core Research Question

-Provide a concise one-sentence statement of the core question being considered in the research paper
+Provide a concise one-sentence statement of the core question being considered in the research paper.

 ### Citation